Abhiroop/Abhiroop.github.io/about.md

 <img src="https://i.ibb.co/hDMWn0y/image.png" width="200" height="200" />

 I am a second year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.
 I am currently in the process of designing a purely functional programming language for programming heavily memory constrained devices (anything less than 10 MB).
-I am interested in the following topics in no particular order:
+I am interested in the following topics in no particular order :

 - Compilers
 - Type systems